 Examples of misleading omissions:

-- failing to inform a consumer that a car has previously been a category C or category D insurance write-off
+- failing to inform a consumer that a car has previously been an insurance write-off

 - failing to inform the consumer when there is a discrepancy in the mileage history